eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - The database stores generated weather and family **events** that describe when and how the smart home state changed over a 2-month time period.
 - The app runs on a **custom clock** to simulate fast-moving time, and the speed of app time is adjustable by the user.
 - The backend **queries** all events from the database into an event queue when the app starts.
-- The backend **processes** all unprocessed past events waiting on the event queue at **each half minute** in the simulation (according to app time).
+- The backend **processes** all unprocessed past events waiting on the event queue at **each half-minute** in the simulation (according to app time).
 Processing an event involves:
   - applying its changes to the smart home state
   - sending it to the frontend to be displayed to the user